Skylar-Harvey/lyrics-genre-emotion-analysis/code/pipeline walkthrough.md

 `df_list[3] = df_list[3][df_list[3]["Genre"] != "misc"]`

 ### Step 10
 This cell establishes a new dataframe formed by merging the now cleaned "df_artist" and "df_lyrics" dataframes.
-This effectivly brings togther the data that was originally downloaded kept as two seperate tables into a single dataframe that can be used within the project.
+This effectivly brings togther some of the data that was originally downloaded, which was kept as two seperate tables, into a single dataframe that can be used within the project.
 The dataframe "df_artist" contained, amoung other data, information about each song's genre association, and the "df_lyrics" dataframe contained information about each song's lyrics and language.
-These two dataframes are left merged (df_lyrics to df_artist) on the "Artist_link" column that they share.
+These two dataframes are left-merged (df_lyrics to df_artist) on the "Artist_link" column that they share.
 Following this, some checks are made on the new merged dataframe, "df_merged", to ensure that the meger was sucessful:
 ```
 df_merged = df_list[1].merge(df_list[0], on="Artist_Link", how="left")
 df_list = [df_merged, df_list[2], df_list[3]]